thermal expansion in ppp pipes

 • Avoid rigid connections to equipment

-• Avoid embedding hot water pipes directly in concrete
+• Avoid embedding pipes in concrete without allowances

-Chilled water systems primarily deal with contraction and condensation.
+Chilled water systems face contraction and condensation challenges.

 • Design for contraction forces